CatHood0/simple_spell_checker/README.md

 # Simple Spell Checker

 ![simple spell checker example preview](https://github.com/CatHood0/resources/blob/Main/simple_spell_checker/clideo_editor_49b21800e993489fa4cdbbd160ffd60c%20(online-video-cutter.com).gif)

 **Simple Spell Checker** is a simple but powerful spell checker, that allows to all developers detect and highlight spelling errors in text.
 The package also allows customization of languages, providing efficient and adaptable spell-checking for various applications.

 ## Use with caution

-since **Simple Spell Checker** is a client-side dependency that works without any need for an internet connection, it could weigh more than expected due to each of the dictionaries.
+**Simple Spell Checker** is a client-side dependency that works without any need for an internet connection, so, it could weigh more than expected due to each of the dictionaries.
 As mentioned below, it supports a very wide variety of languages which can have a file of up to 300.000 words (this being just one language, since there are others such as Russian that contain up to 400.000 words), which makes the package increase in size more than expected.
 If you want to avoid your application increasing in size significantly, the best thing you can do is use the native solution [DefaultSpellCheckService](https://api.flutter.dev/flutter/services/DefaultSpellCheckService-class.html) to avoid this.

 ## Features